twhite7/ugrad-handbook/readme.txt

 number.
 This also requires moving the "(Updated <date>)" text over to be left-aligned with the title above it (and note that the title no longer has a section number).

+The PNG image is created by running it through pdftoppm and then pnmtopng.
+Then load it into gimp and do an auto-crop.
+It should already be in grayscale mode.